Grief and substance abuse are life-changing experiences on every level. Unfortunately, the two often go hand in hand, which compounds both issues.

-The death of a loved one is perhaps the most common cause of grief.
-But this isn’t the only experience that can prompt people to grieve.
-Other sources include the death of a pet, the end of a relationship, and the loss of a job.
-In each of these cases, the loss of someone or something important triggers the onset of grief.
+The death of a loved one is the most common cause of grief but not the only thing that can set off grief.
+Other causes of grief include the death of a pet, the end of a relationship, or the loss of a job.
+In each case, losing someone or something triggers the onset of grief.

-Anger, distress, denial, sadness, inability to sleep, loss of appetite, and anxiety are among the most common grief reactions.
-However, this is not a comprehensive list of how people grieve, nor is it a description of the reactions that every grieving person has.Â The amount of time that people grieve and the ways they experience grief can vary considerably from person to person.
+Anger, despair, denial, sadness, insomnia, loss of appetite, and anxiety are among the most common reactions to grief.
+However, this is not a comprehensive list of how people grieve.
+Everyone grieves differently.
+The amount of time people grieve and the physical and emotional effects they experience vary considerably from person to person.

 The Link Between Grief and Substance Abuse

 Several studies have explored various aspects of the link between grief and substance abuse.
-One study in Frontiers in Psychology, found an association among complex grief, poor coping skills, and substance use disorders.
+One study in Frontiers in Psychology found an association among complex grief, poor coping skills, and substance use disorders.
 Another study in the August 2019 edition of the Journal of Substance Abuse Treatment found evidence of a positive relationship between complicated grief and substance misuse.

-Ways Grief Can Lead to Substance Abuse
+How Grief Leads to Substance Abuse

-Using Drugs and Alcohol to Cope
+Using Drugs and Alcohol to Cope With Grief

 After losing a loved one, the thought of getting through the day without them can feel overwhelming.
-Some people drink alcohol or use drugs to fill the empty hours that they’d previously spent with their loved one.Â
+Those who struggled with the stress of life before losing a loved one may not be able to respond to stress healthily.
+Drinking alcohol or using drugs to cope and fill the empty hours is a way of escaping the grief, albeit an unhealthy escape.

-Dealing With Grief Without Substance Abuse
+Grief Without Substance Abuse

-There’s no simple set of instructions for navigating grief.
-But nearly every expert would agree that avoiding, hiding from, or numbing yourself to your pain is ineffective and self-destructive.
+There is no simple set of instructions for navigating grief.
+Not surprisingly, nearly every expert would agree that hiding from grief or numbing it with alcohol or drugs is ineffective and self-destructive.